A BRIEF HISTORY OF POLAND

-The Communists nationalised industry but they failed to collectivise Polish agriculture.
+The Communists nationalized industry but they failed to collectivize Polish agriculture.
 They also failed to break the power of the Catholic Church.

 In June 1956 dissatisfaction with the Communists regime in Poland led to riots in the city of Poznan.
 The government crushed the riots by force.
-However the government realised some reform was necessary.
+However the government realized some reform was necessary.

 Then on 12 December 1970 the government announced massive food prices.
 The result was demonstrations and strikes in northern Poland especially in Gdansk.
 Troops shot and killed many demonstrators, which only made things worse.
 The demonstrations spread.

 On 20 December 1970 Gomulka was forced to resign.
 He was replaced by Edward Gierek.
 He froze prices and introduced a new economic plan.
 Peace returned.
 Gierek borrowed heavily from the west.
 As a result living standards in Poland rose.
 In the early 1970s food became cheaper and consumer goods became common.

 However a rise in oil prices ended the economic boom and by 1976 it was clear the loans had been squandered.
 Polish industry was unable to buy enough hard currency to pay back the loans.